-- Bosnian Ćevapi with Kajmak, Ajvar, and Lepinja steps down from the top position to the third.
-It’s also the all-time second most popular post.
+- Bosnian Ćevapi with Kajmak, Ajvar, and Lepinja lands in fourth position.
+It’s also my second most popular post of all time.

-- Kajmak, the Clotted Cream of the Balkans keeps the second spot, a natural complement to the Bosnian Ćevapi.
+- Kajmak, the Clotted Cream of the Balkans gets the top spot.
+So much for a healthy diet!

 Happy Holidays 2020